The Principle of Isomorphism: A Theory of Population Activity in Grid Cells and Beyond: Practical handling of rho

 which follows from the proportionality $\text{sp} \propto 1/\rho$.
 We therefore report both the raw spacing–vs–size curve and the $\rho$-corrected version for clarity (Fig.~\ref{fig:spacing_compare}b).

 Interestingly, after correcting for the residual influence of $\rho$, the relationship between spacing and torus size $s_0$ follows a clear cubic law.
 Unlike the inverse dependence on $\rho$, which can be derived analytically, we do not yet have a theoretical explanation for this cubic dependence.
 Nevertheless, the fit is highly robust across simulations, suggesting that it reflects a genuine structural property of the model rather than a numerical artifact.
-We leave a full theoretical analysis of this phenomenon to future work.